 I like to keep my tools free for everyone and host them with my own money, please use them with common sense and without any automated tools, I reserve the right to block abusing users or to retire the free tools at any time without notice.
 If you would like to use them a lot, please donate some money or at least let me know so that I am aware that the server is not being attacked and I can allocate more resources to that specific tool.
 Otherwise, I reserve the right to block you from accessing my websites and apps or to seek legal action.

 I am not responsible for any damage or whatever happens by using my tools.
 I’ve spent hours working on them for free, host them for free and ask nothing in return, so please don’t be a dick.

 Cookie Law and Web Beacons

-You can chose to disable or selectively turn off the cookies or third-party cookies in your browser settings.
+You can chose to disable, selectively turn off or delete the cookies, third-party cookies and local storage in your browser settings.
 This may affect how you are able to interact with my site and other websites.
 Some problems might be: inability to login to services or programs, such as logging into forums or accounts.

 - Google Analytics: for tracking and collecting behaviour and visitor stats

 - Google Adsense: for advertising

 - CloudFlare: for speeding up the website and for security purposes